TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 **4 --> Multi-AZ Deployments => Data Redundancy => High Availability**

---> DynamoDB automatically replicates data across AZs.
-This means we're resilient to zonal failures _in a region_
+--> we're resilient to zonal failures _in a region_ 👍

 </br>